chaoluond/EVVirtualCity/README.md

 (3) Usually, the Eclipse is bundled with the Repost Suite.
 So after you install the Repast Simphony, you can open the Eclipse and import EV_Virtual_City 1.0 as an existing project and just run it.
 You can modify, rewrite or add some classes in this project to satisfy your simulation needs

 (4) If you have any questions, feel free to contact me at cluo1@nd.edu.
-If you think our project is useful to your research, please consider citing our paper (C.Luo, Y.-F., Huang, and V. Gupta, "Placement of EV Charging Stations—Balancing Benefits among Multiple Entities", IEEE Transactions on Smart Grid, 2016) in your publications.
+If you think our project is useful to your research, please acknowledge the source and consider citing our paper (C.Luo, Y.-F., Huang, and V. Gupta, "Placement of EV Charging Stations—Balancing Benefits among Multiple Entities", IEEE Transactions on Smart Grid, 2016) in your publications.